Are You Leaving Money on the Table?

 File for free!

 You don't have to pay to file a tax return.
 Many free options are available.
-If you do pay a tax preparer, beware of "rapid refund" schemes and other add-on offers.
+If you do pay a tax preparer, beware of hidden fees and other predatory schemes.
 With electronic filing, you can get your refund quickly.
 No need to pay extra fees.
+More on free filing

 Other child-related tax credits you may be eligible for: